CycloneDX/cdxgen/README.md

 - Apache maven 3.x is required for parsing pom.xml
 - gradle or gradlew is required to parse gradle projects
 - sbt is required for parsing scala sbt projects.
-Only scala 2.10 + sbt 0.13.6+ and 2.12 + sbt 1.0+ is supported for now.
+Only scala 2.10 + sbt 0.13.6+ and 2.12 + sbt 1.0+ are currently supported.
   - Alternatively, create a lock file using sbt-dependency-lock [plugin](https://github.com/stringbean/sbt-dependency-lock)

 Footnotes:

-- [1] - For multi-module application, the BoM file could include components that may not be included in the packaged war or ear file.
+- [1] - For multi-module applications, the BoM file could include components not included in the packaged war or ear file.
 - [2] - Pip freeze is automatically performed to improve precision.
 Requires virtual environment.
 - [3] - Perform dotnet or nuget restore to generate project.assets.json.
-Without this file cdxgen would not include indirect dependencies.
+Without this file, cdxgen would not include indirect dependencies.
-- [4] - See section on plugins
+- [4] - See the section on plugins
 - [5] - Powered by osquery.
-See section on plugins
+See the section on plugins

 <img src="./docs/cdxgen-tree.jpg" alt="cdxgen tree" width="256">

 ### Automatic usage detection

-For node.js projects, lock files are parsed initially so the SBoM would include all dependencies including dev dependencies.
+For node.js projects, lock files are parsed initially, so the SBoM would include all dependencies, including dev ones.
 An AST parser powered by babel-parser is then used to detect packages that are imported and used by non-test code.
-Such imported packages would automatically have their `scope` property set to `required` in the resulting SBoM.
-By passing the argument `--no-babel`, you can disable this analysis.
+Such imported packages would automatically set their scope property to `required` in the resulting SBoM.
+You can turn off this analysis by passing the argument `--no-babel`.
 Scope property would then be set based on the `dev` attribute in the lock file.

 This attribute can be later used for various purposes.
-For example, [dep-scan](https://github.com/cyclonedx/dep-scan) use this attribute to prioritize vulnerabilities.
-Tools such dependency track, unfortunately, do not include this feature and hence might over-report the CVEs.
+For example, [dep-scan](https://github.com/cyclonedx/dep-scan) uses this attribute to prioritize vulnerabilities.
+Unfortunately, tools such as dependency track, do not include this feature and might over-report the CVEs.

-By passing the argument `--required-only`, you can limit the SBoM to only include packages with the scope "required", commonly referred to as production or non-dev dependencies.
+By passing the argument `--required-only`, you can limit the SBoM only to include packages with the scope "required", commonly called production or non-dev dependencies.
 Combine with `--no-babel` to limit this list to only non-dev dependencies based on the `dev` attribute being false in the lock files.

 For go, `go mod why` command is used to identify required packages.
-For php, composer lock file is used to distinguish required (packages) from optional (packages-dev).
+For php, composer lock file is parsed to distinguish required (packages) from optional (packages-dev).

 ## Usage